kirillgashkov/simple-sales/README.md

 A simple application for an imaginary sales department to manage their work.

+The development of this application took place in November - December 2022.

 ## Structure

 The application is split into three parts: